 Although I really love my Sony A7rIII, I don’t use it for events like this because working through hundreds of massive 42MP shots is a nightmare.
 This is why you’ll often see me post A7rIII shots of street photography, with the 18MP APS-C crop.
 I love that the A7rIII is also an incredible APS-C camera.

 For the most part, the camera shouldn’t matter in terms of its capabilities.
-Any camera built-in the last 5 to 10 years should be able to handle a situation like this.
-The action was slow enough where you probably could have used a manual focus lens if you were good, although I wouldn’t recommend going with a manual lens in this situation because it was crowded and I was often poking my camera through openings in the crowd or lifting it above people to get the shot.
-There was a lot of distractions, people and decorations I was having to shoot around.
+Any camera built in the last 5 to 10 years should be able to handle a situation like this.
+The action was slow enough that you probably could have used a manual focus lens if you were good, although I wouldn’t recommend going with a manual lens in this situation because it was crowded and I was often poking my camera through openings in the crowd or lifting it above people to get the shot.
+There were a lot of distractions, people, and decorations I was having to shoot around.